why US Foods Holding Corp. [USFD] is a Good Choice for Investors After New Price Target of $45.64

 UBS have made an estimate for US Foods Holding Corp. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on July 29, 2021.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price to Overweight.
 The new note on the price target was released on April 09, 2021, representing the official price target for US Foods Holding Corp. stock.
 Previously, the target price had yet another raise to $36, while JP Morgan analysts kept a Neutral rating on USFD stock.
 On November 10, 2020, analysts increased their price target for USFD shares from 22 to 45.

 US Foods Holding Corp.
-[USFD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.86.
-With this latest performance, USFD shares dropped by -10.47% in over the last four-week period, additionally sinking by -6.27% over the last 6 months – not to mention a rise of 51.80% in the past year of trading.
+[USFD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.89.
+With this latest performance, USFD shares dropped by -9.80% in over the last four-week period, additionally sinking by -8.36% over the last 6 months – not to mention a rise of 45.74% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and US Foods Holding Corp.
 [USFD] shares currently have an operating margin of +0.45 and a Gross Margin at +16.47.
 US Foods Holding Corp.’s Net Margin is presently recorded at -0.99.